Road Cyclist -

 2019 and 2020 Giro Rosa stage winner, Tour de Yorkshire Queen of the Mountain

-Date of birth: 7th November 1990
+DOB: 7th November 1990

-Lives & trains: Sheffield, UK
+Lives & Trains: Sheffield, UK

 Having started road racing whilst at University of Sheffield in 2015 (buying a bike for £100 before her first sportive), her rise to the WorldTour has been a rapid one.

 In 2018, Lizzy signed her first professional contract with UnitedHealthcare Pro Cycling Team, claiming some solid results including 9th in Chrono Gatineau.
 The 2019 season brought multiple top 10 results, including winning Stage 8 of the Giro Rosa.
 She also finished ninth overall in the Tour de Yorkshire and seventh overall in the Women’s Tour.

 Off the bike, Lizzy is a co-host of The Cycling Podcast - Service Course going behind the scenes with some of the leading kit manufacturers, designers and innovators in cycling.
 When Lizzy's not following her love of travel, she likes to cook her way around the world instead.
 Lizzy also has a keen interest in supporting grass roots cycling projects, particularly with children from under-privileged backgrounds having spent time in care herself.